Leave this site

 Police Constables work alongside the community and partner agencies to tackle crime and issues identified by the local community.
 They work together with PCSOs to be a visible presence in the local area and build trust and confidence by developing a detailed understanding of the community.

-Vehicle – No specific location
+Vehicle related anti-social behaviour – No specific location at this time.

-Youth - Back Alley area
+Youth related anti-social behaviour- Back Alley area.

 Issued 28 June 2026

-Please let us know if there are any specific area’s that you feel are affected by ASB and we will target out patrols in these locations.
+As we enter the summer holidays, the team will patrol the area of Back Alley and engage with any persons seen.
+We continue to ask local residents to let us know if there are any specific area’s that you feel are affected by ASB and we will target out patrols in these locations.

-Actioned 28 June 2026
+Actioned 01 August 2026

 Stores within the town centre seeing increase in shop lifting